 (ask the following question only if the respondent is aware of the official CRM)

 Q2: Can you please explain to me how exactly you can submit a complaint by using the [specify the organization’s name]’s complaint and response system?

 1) the respondent knows how to use the official CRM

 2) the respondent does not know how to use the official CRM

-Calculate the indicator’s value by dividing the number of respondents who know how to use the official CRM by the total number of interviewed respondents.
+Calculate the indicator’s value by dividing the number of respondents who know how to use the organization’s CRM by the total number of interviewed respondents.
 Multiply the result by 100.

 1) For any CRM system, it is very difficult to ensure that every member of the target population is aware of the system and knows how to use it.
-Therefore, the target value of the indicator should be realistic, not exceeding some 60-70% of the target population.
+Furthermore, if there are several agencies operating in the area, people might find it difficult to differentiate between the CRM systems they use.
+Therefore, the target value of the indicator should be realistic, not exceeding 60-70% of the target population.

 2) If you work in an environment where there are several CRMs operated by different actors (e.g. in a camp), ensure that the respondent can easily understand from the survey questions that the data collector is asking about the CRM system of a given organization related to specific assistance.
 Otherwise, s/he can easily confuse it with the CRM of another organization.